 Sakic came up huge during both of the Avalanche’s championship seasons.
 He won the Conn Smythe Trophy, for being the most valuable player of the postseason, during their 1996 run to the Stanley Cup.
 In 2000-01, their other championship season, he won the Hart and Lester B. Pearson (Ted Lindsay Award) Trophies for being voted as the league’s top player by both the writers and his peers.

-The Predators have gone 852-656-60-163 (1927 points) under Poile’s guidance.
-They have qualified for the postseason in 12 of their 20 NHL seasons.
+The Predators went 939-718-60-178 (2,116 points) under Poile’s guidance.
+They also qualified for the postseason in 15 of their 24 NHL seasons.
 They made their first and only Stanley Cup Final appearance in 2017 but lost in six games to the Pittsburgh Penguins.

 Before They Were Executives